Dual enrollment: Cost

+There are some online learning platforms that allow high school students to take college classes fully online through their platform.
+These classes are typically asynchronous and a lower cost dual enrollment option.

 Parents of students who are enrolled in a dual enrollment program may qualify for a tuition and fees tax deduction for up to $4,000 per year.

 Criticism

 From a financial stand point, in the United States some aspects grant funding to both the high school and colleges per student.
 It can be hard, unless explicitly stated by law, to determine which institution should receive the funding.
 There have been cases in the past where both institutions claimed the state funds leading to the state paying for the student twice.

 Students

 A study on students in dual enrollment where participants were given pseudonyms and interviewed on their thoughts on what dual enrollment offered revealed some positive and some negative themes that appeared across the interviews.
 Among the positives, students mentioned “exposure, learning the hidden curriculum, and independence and freedom.”

 Students further explained each theme during their interviews.
 Exposure referred to the general atmosphere of the college experience.
 Students were able to become more comfortable with being in a college setting and were more prepared for attending college once they graduated high school.
 “Learning the hidden curriculum” referred to students learning that college was not just about learning the material a class was teaching them.
 They also needed to learn study habits, how to ask professors for help, and other beneficial student practices, all of which contrast to high school experiences.
 A student (whose pseudonym is Carmen) noted that high school teachers tend to hold the student's hand and give them as much help as they can.
 This contrasts to college professors who only help students when asked to do so.
 “Independence and freedom” was often used by the students to describe themselves overcoming fear and maturing.
 Most students explained how they had much more freedom and often thought to themselves “I can do whatever I want.”
 These students then realized the consequences of doing whatever they felt like, and learned from their mistakes, and learned.
 One student even reflected on the actions of her past and said, “I feel so disrespectful now, now that I think about it.”

 The students did not have only positive things to say about dual enrollment.
 Three themes were found in their interviews: “issues in credit and grades, negative interactions with others, and limited support systems.”